-Aerobic Conditioning and Weight Training II Grades 10,11, 12 1 credit include developing and maintaining optimal health and fitness.
+Aerobic Conditioning and Weight Training II Grades 10.11, 12

+Prerequisite: Aerobic Conditioning and Weight Training I This course reinforces and expands the concepts learned in Aerobic Conditioning and Weight Training I. Student goals include developing and maintaining optimal health and fitness.
 Students will be required to monitor caloric intake, identify types of calories, establish a nutritional plan, and determine body composition.
 Students will use their knowledge of basic exercise physiology to design a circuit weight program.